• Recipes

 • Knead for 10 minutes or until the dough becomes smooth and slightly tacky.

-• Cover the bowl and dough lightly with oil, cover with a damp cloth and place in a warm place until doubled in size.
+• Coat the bowl and dough lightly with oil, cover with a damp cloth and place in a warm place until doubled in size.

 • Deflate the dough and place on an un-floured work surface.
-Using a scale, portion the dough into 2.2 ounces portions.
+Using a scale, portion the dough into equal portions.

-• Cover with a towel and allow to proof for 30 minutes or until puffy.
+• Place in 2 lightly greased or lined 9x13 baking dishes.
+Cover with a towel and allow to proof for 30 minutes or until puffy.

 Making Dinner Rolls in Advance